Atlantic salmons catches - Selune Observatory

 -

-Monitoring of amphihaline fish populations in the Sélune is carried out on the main river and its tributaries, both upstream and downstream of the old dams.
-This allows us to understand the dynamics of these populations before, during, and after the dams are demolished.
-Brown trout, Atlantic salmon, European eel, and lampreys (marine, river, and Planer) are species of high conservation importance.
-The populations are monitored using various inventory protocols (electrofishing, trapping, DNAe) supplemented by sampling aimed at better characterizing the populations (genetics, scalimetry).
+Monitoring of amphihaline fish populations in the Sélune is carried out on the main course and its tributaries, both upstream and downstream of the old dams.
+This allows us to understand the dynamics of these populations before, during and after the dams were demolished.
+Brown trout, Atlantic salmon, European eel and lamprey (marine, river and brook) are species of high conservation importance.
+Populations are monitored using various inventory protocols (electrofishing, trapping, DNAe) supplemented by sampling to better characterise the populations (genetics, scalimetry).

-- to estimate the level of recruitment in 0+ and 1+, the evolution of cohorts, and the abundance and density of trout (Salmo trutta);
+- to estimate the recruitment level in 0+ and 1+, the evolution of cohorts, abundances and densities of Atlantic salmon (Salmo salar);

-- to monitor biometrics (measurements, scale sampling, and scalimetry) at reference stations;
+- monitor biometrics (measurements, scale sampling and scalimetric readings) at reference stations;

-- to study intra- and inter-population genetic structure and the impact of migratory individuals and the movement of sedentary trout downstream and upstream of dams on the entire population (fin sampling).
+- study intra- and inter-population genetic structure and the impact of individuals migrating downstream and upstream of dams on the entire population (fin sampling).

-Sampling has been annual since 2022 and biannual before that.
+Sampling has been carried out annually since 2022 and biannually prior to that.

-The protocol implemented is the “Gaétan Pottier, Frédéric Marchand, Sabrina Servant, Etienne Prévost.
-Indice d’abondance saumon
+The protocol implemented is the protocol "Gaétan Pottier, Frédéric Marchand, Sabrina Servant, Etienne Prévost.
+Salmon abundance index (IAS).
+Guides and Protocols Collection.
+Scientific electrofishing in continental aquatic environments,

 - Feature catalogue citation